Palestinian rocket attacks on Israel: United States

 In July 2008 Democratic presidential candidate Barack Obama said: "If somebody was sending rockets into my house, where my two daughters sleep at night, I'm going to do everything in my power to stop that, and I would expect Israelis to do the same thing."
 On 28 December 2008, Secretary of State Condoleezza Rice said in a statement: "the United States strongly condemns the repeated rocket and mortar attacks against Israel".
 On 2 March 2009 Secretary of State Hillary Clinton condemned the attacks.

 European Union

 On 7 June 2005, The European Union presidency, held by Luxembourg, condemned the firing of rockets by Palestinians at Gush Katif in the Gaza Strip and against Sderot.
-In January 2009, European Union Aid Commissioner Louis Michel said "Launching rockets at civilians is a terrorist action, which has to be strongly denounced."
+In January 2009, European Union Aid Commissioner Louis Michel said that "[l]aunching rockets at civilians is a terrorist action, which has to be strongly denounced."